Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

-\paragraph{2.
-Bounding $\norm{\counting}_\cb$.} The upper bound can be derived in many ways.
-One direct approach would be to find appropriate Kraus operators of a linear map and then use the characterization by Haagerup and Pisier~\cite{haagerup1993bounded} of the completely bounded norm.
-This approach yields an upper bound of $1+\frac{\log (T)}{\pi}$; however, it does not directly give lower triangular factorization $L$ and $R$.
+\textbf{2.
+Bounding $\norm{\counting}_\cb$.} The upper bound can be derived in various ways.
+One direct approach would be to find appropriate Kraus operators of a linear map and then use the characterization by \citet{haagerup1993bounded} of completely bounded norm.
+This approach yields an upper bound of $1+\frac{\ln (T)}{\pi}$; however, it does not directly give lower triangular factorization $L$ and $R$.

-Instead, we use the characterization given by Paulsen~\cite{paulsen1982completely}, which gives us a factorization in terms of lower triangular matrices.
-More precisely, using three basic trigonometric identities, we show that the $(i,j)$\theth/ entry of $R$ and $L$ is an integral of every even power of the cosine function, $\frac{2}{\pi} \int\limits_{0}^{\pi/2} \cos^{i-j}(\theta) \mathsf{d}\theta$ for $i \geq j$.
+Instead we use the characterization given by \citet{paulsen1982completely}, which gives us a factorization in terms of lower triangular matrices.
+More precisely, using three basic trigonometric identities, we show that the $(i,j)$\theth/ entry of $R$ and $L$ is an integral of every even power of the cosine function, $\frac{2}{\pi} \int\limits_{0}^{\pi/2} \cos^{2(i-j)}(\theta) \mathsf{d}\theta$\ for $i \geq j$.
 This choice of matrices leads to the upper bound in \cref{eq:counting}.
-Furthermore, it makes the analysis very simple with the most technical part requiring bounding a function related to the derivative of the truncated Reimann zeta function at $s=0$.
-Bounding this function reduces to understanding of a recurrence relation that yields a monotonically decreasing sequence.